 BlogMoving to Colombia

-What to do with your furniture and appliances before moving from Colombia
+What to do with your furniture and appliances before moving out of Colombia

-You have a moving date, an apartment full of furniture and zero desire to lose money.
-Here's the plan to sell everything before you leave.
+You have a moving date, an apartment full of furniture, and zero desire to lose money.
+Here is the plan to sell everything before you leave.

 Apartamento colombiano amoblado listo para vender los muebles antes de una mudanza internacional